tunapanda/wp-data-kpis/README.md

 add_filter("measure_kpis","myplugin_measure_kpis");
 ```
 * The plugin hook can be implemented in the plugin generating the data that should be measured.
 In the case of Ubercart, it would mean that the hooks described above would actually be implemented in the Ubercart plugin.
-This might not be feasible, since it would require getting code commited to an existing and well established project.
+This might not be feasible, since it would require getting code committed to an existing and well established project.
 In this case, the implementation of the hooks could be done in a 3rd party plugin.
 So you would have:
   * `wp-data-kpis` - Responsible for querying the KPIs, storing them in the database and displaying them.
   * `ubercart` - A webshop.
 Generates a lot of interesting data.
   * `ubercart-data-kpis` - Implements the hooks to present the data from `ubercart` so that `wp-data-kpis` can understand them.